Excellent Didactic Training & Surgical Experience

 In the Top 10 Ophthalmology Education Programs Nationally

 The Moran Eye Center residency program is fully accredited by the ACGME.
-With the opening of a 210,000-square-foot John A. Moran Eye Center in 2006, our residents are learning hands-on in a state-of-the-art facility that is truly one of the great eye centers in the world.
+With the opening of a 210,000-square-foot Moran Eye Center in 2006, our residents are learning hands-on in a state-of-the-art facility that is truly one of the great eye centers in the world.

-We operate our educational programs in conjunction with the 425-bed University of Utah Hospital and the 121-bed Salt Lake Veterans Affairs Medical Center.
+We operate our educational programs in conjunction with the University of Utah Hospital and the Salt Lake Veterans Affairs Medical Center.
 Additional training is conducted at Primary Children’s Hospital.
 All fellowships have been designed to mesh perfectly with our residency in a way that enhances the entire experience.